 DME is a private bus system that picks up tourists at Orlando International Airport (OIA) and drops them off directly at various hotels within the District.
 Their luggage typically follows in about an hour.
 Although OIA experienced a seven percent drop in domestic passengers flowing through the airport during 2009, the total number of passengers riding DME increased one percent to 2.2 million .
-On average DME transports about
+On average DME transports about buses that provide service to all major and minor theme parks, 20 resorts, and the Downtown Disney commercial district.
+There are 11 fixed guest routes and 4 fixed cast routes; all other routes vary depending on demand.
+During 2009 there were approximately 165,000 daily riders.
+The system maintains a 20 minute service standard.

-6,000 people daily or about seven percent of OIA's 30.7 million domestic passengers during 2009.\DME operates 38 buses and makes about 300 daily trips.
+6,000 people daily or about seven percent of OIA's 30.7 million domestic passengers during 2009.
+DME operates 38 buses and makes about 300 daily trips.